Interview with Colin Deverell

 CJ: So on these long trips Colin, with Transport Command did you meet any interesting people?

 CD: Well one of the people I did meet was at Cairo.
 We stopped at a hotel called the Heliopolis, Heliopolis Palace and I think we were on the third floor.
 Now, King Farouk, he somehow or other he didn’t like the British, I don’t know why, I don’t know why.
-But he would, you would see him belting through the streets in the middle of two guards in a jeep type of vehicle, you know and be crouched in there.
-We actually met him actually, at a reception at Helioplolis Palace and he sort of didn’t want to really say too much to us, us chaps chaps.
-He wasn’t a good leader, he liked pornography, he had loads of pornography, you wouldn’t believe it, stuff he had.
+But he would, you would see him belting through the streets in the middle of two guards in a sort of jeep type of vehicle, you know and be crouched in there.
+We actually met him actually, at a reception at Heliopolis Palace and he sort of didn’t want to really say too much to us, us chaps you know.
+He wasn’t a, wasn’t a good leader, he liked pornography, he had loads of pornography, you wouldn’t believe it, stuff he had.
 Well eventually he was ousted of course, wasn’t he.
 I think it was Nasser came in after him, wasn’t it.
 He was dead scared of travelling around, he thought he’d be shot any moment, you know, they didn’t like him.
-So that’s King Farouk, I’ve met a king, okay.
+So that’s King Farouk, so I’ve met a king, okay.

 CJ: So when did you leave the RAF Colin?
 And what did you do after that?

 CD: Well I was there during that very cold winter and it soon after that actually.
 By May, May 1947, May 1947 I said farewell to my friends at Lyneham, I took the train to Preston in Lancashire and that was my demob station, okay.
 So I came out and there I am, and that’s what, various documents including identity card, ration book and some money, so that’s what I got for putting my life on the line.
 But still, it was better than nothing.
-I’ve now signed off from the RAF and I was given a sort of dowry, but I can’t remember how much it was, but I don’t think I was terribly rich.
+I’ve now signed off from the RAF and I was given a sort of dowry, but I can’t remember how much it was, but I don’t think I felt it terribly rich.
 I came back to London to stay with my, an aunt for a time.
 I stayed at, I stayed with my grandmother in Beckenham.
-She had a son that was employed at the Standard Bank of South Africa and I was very friendly with him, because he played cricket and all that, in his job, and he said how about getting into shipping, the Union Castle Line near me, where I am, I know they’re looking for young men.
-I said yeah, that sounds interesting to me, shipping, well I don’t want to fly again and, and that’s what he did.
+She had a son that was employed at the Standard Bank of South Africa and I was very friendly with him, because he played cricket and all that, in his job, and he said well, what about getting into shipping, the Union Castle Line near me, where I am, I know they’re looking for young men.
+I said yeah, that sounds interesting to me, shipping, well I don’t want really to fly again I said and, and that’s what he did.
 I went up for an interview and I got the job.
 I think it was about two hundred and fifty pounds a year.
 [Laugh] I thought you see, I could train perhaps as a purser eventually and I wouldn’t mind going out to South Africa and stay out there for a bit as I was single, as easy as it was then.
-So that’s what I did and I started 15th May I think it was, 15th of May.
+So that’s what I did and I started 15th of May I think it was, 15th of May.
 First up yes, I would be employed in an office down, oh I was employed in an office down in the East India Docks for a time, Blackwall, yes, at a salary of two hundred and fifty pounds per annum.
 I bought a month’s season ticket on the Southern Railway at the cost of one pound fourteen shillings and that would take me from Elmer’s End to Beckenham or Cannon Street in the city.
 I used it seven days a week, I used it at weekends.
 Arrived at the office on the first day at nine fifteen am and met up with the manager at the docks office.
 Really old buildings, it’s real east, sorry about that, just chuck it aside, sorry.
 Yes, it was very, sort of worn out buildings there, everything was sort of archaic really, you know.
-Big, it had a big shelf to write on.
+Big, you had a big shelf to write on.
 And a stool.
 And if you’ve ever seen any Charles Dickens films, just like that really.
 Goes back to those days you see.

 CJ: And what was your job there?

 CD: Just as a clerk, to start with, just as a clerk, did a lot of writing, oh and I got the job of going down to the docks to meet the ships, with a senior man first, but then eventually I went down myself, to the West India Dock, King George the Fifth Dock, Queen Victoria Dock in London, don’t exist any more of course, and Southampton went down to Southampton.
 Yes.
-That was the most interesting part of being with the Union Castle actually, going down to the ships, so I enjoyed that.
+So that was the most interesting part of being with the Union Castle actually, going down to the ships, so I enjoyed that, yeah.
 Now eventually we were hearing rumours you see, that oh they united with the Clan Line, that would have been a few years after and eventually we could see that the end of the line was coming because people were flying to South Africa and East Africa.
-We didn’t have an empire any more, you know, Uganda, Tanganyika and all these of places, so I decided I think I’d better change; I had two young daughters at the time and I thought I’d better think about changing.
+We didn’t have an empire any more, you know, Uganda, Tanganyika and all these places, so I decided I think I’d better change because I had two young daughters at that time and I thought I’d better think about changing.
 So I got a job with Beecham Research Laboratories in their offices.
 I did a few jobs outside in hospitals and took on that job, in Kent, that’s why I’m down here.
 I used to visit the consultants, so that was interesting.
 Yeah.

 CJ: So after the war did you manage to keep in touch with any of your old crew?

 CD: Yes I did.
 I was the secretary, we used to have reunions up at Tuddenham, Tuddenham and there’s a building there that we used to use, it was more convenient than Mildenhall really, although we used to go to Mildenhall.
 But I was the secretary, so I did the newsletters, it was great and yes, I was given a glass bowl at the end which is upstairs.
-And curiously those eventually died off and that’s very sad.
+And gradually blokes eventually died off and that’s very sad.

 CJ: How do you feel Bomber Command veterans were treated after the war, for example by the government?

 CD: We were treated very badly.
 We were treated very badly.
-Churchill never thanked us, he thanked every other, every other side of the war, Army, Navy, Coastal Command, but not Bomber Command, Fighter Command, but not Bomber Command, never Bomber Command, and yet he was the one that said early part of the war we will bomb every town in Germany and make them pay for what they’re doing to us.
+You know, Churchill never thanked us, he thanked every other, every other side of the war, Army, Navy, Coastal Command, but not Bomber Command, Fighter Command, but not Bomber Command, never Bomber Command, and yet he was the one that said early part of the war we will bomb every town in Germany and make them pay for what they’re doing to us.
 That’s what he said, you know, and that’s wanted us to do.
 But it all came to a head with Dresden, didn’t it.
-And of course that wasn’t Bomber Harris’ idea at all, he didn’t want to do it because it was too far for his crews, it’s really the Russian general out there.
+And of course that wasn’t Bomber Harris’ idea at all, he didn’t want to do it because it was too far for his crews, it’s really the Russian, the Russian general out there.
 He, he told Eisenhower that the town was full of German troops and weapons, you see.
 And he said would you, could Bomber Command bomb the place.
 Eisenhower got on to Churchill and Churchill got on to Bomber Harris and Bomber Harris said well it’s just too far for my troops, I don’t want to do it.
 You’ve got the order to do it, you must find a way of doing it, so that they get there and back.
 That’s, you know, that’s the sort of attitude he had you see.
 So, it came about and of course it was found that it was mainly full of refugees rather than troops, so you know, but that’s the one, if you mention Bomber Command, that’s what people mention.
 What about Dresden, you know.
-But it’s no different to any other town, what about towns in England?
+But it’s no different to any other town, what about all the towns in England?
 And if he’d had his way V2s would have obliterated London completely.
 So yes, I don’t think we, it’s only since we’ve had the Bomber Command Memorial in Green Park that things have softened quite a bit now.
-People, when they hear I’ve been in Bomber Command are quite impressed, you know cause there’s not many of us about are there.
-So I think the attitude has changed a bit, but I was a great admirer of Churchill you know, during the war, he gave us that feeling of we were going to win, that’s what we wanted really, someone behind us, but he never stayed on at the end.
+People, when they hear I’ve been in Bomber Command they’re quite impressed, you know ‘cause there’s not many of us about are there.
+So I think the attitude has changed a bit you know, but I was a great admirer of Churchill you know, during the war, because he gave us that feeling of we were going to win you know, that’s what we wanted really, someone behind us, but he never stayed on at the end.
 I could never understand why really, never understood why.
+Never understood why.
 The Queen Mother always supported us and I went to the, the church in the Strand, what’s the name of that church in the Strand, I can’t remember it, anyway it’s the RAF, it’s the RAF church and it was Bomber Harris’ monument that was being built there, next to Dowding, the two of them there you see.
 And you wouldn’t believe it, all these layabouts were shouting at us: murderers.
-The Queen Mother she always supported us and said take no notice of them, I was standing right next to her, actually, take no notice of them.
+The Queen Mother she always supported us and she said take no notice of them, I was standing right next to her, actually, take no notice of them.
 One chap there had got his uniform on, had red, red paint thrown over him you know, that’s how we were treated.
 Yeah.
 It was pretty grim really.
-And the police didn’t do much about it really, they’re just yobs he says, what can you do?
+And the police didn’t sort of do much about it really, they’re just yobs he says, what can you do?

 CJ: But on the other hand I gather you’ve been honoured by the French.

 CD: Yes, absolutely.
 I have also at our do on Tuesday night I said I want to send a toast to the President of France, President Macron.
-So I don’t know if he ever got the message but I you’ve read the letter, yes.
+So I don’t know if he ever got the message but I mean you’ve read the letter, yes.

 CJ: This is the letter that confirms that you’ve been made a Chevalier of the Legion d’Honeur.